metaplex-foundation/docs/docs/03-guides/02-cli-wallet.md

 And that's it!

 You will have to send **real** SOL to your address now.
-You can buy SOL from an exchange such as FTX.
+You can buy SOL from a centralized exchange such as FTX.

 :::warning

 Make sure you send your SOL to the correct address!
-There is no `undo` button in cryptocurrency.
+There is no `undo` button with cryptocurrency.

 :::